OWASP Top 10 - Broken Access Control

 <input _ngcontent-reo-c122="" hidden="" type="text" id="userId" class="ng-untouched ng-pristine ng-valid">

-When we find the line, we see the field id="userId" of type="text".
-This is hidden, that is hidden.
+Once we find the line, we see the field id=”userId” from type=“text”.
+This one is hidden, so hidden.

 Broken Access Control